dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T263: Society has a duty to protect unborn rights.
+### T263: Society has a duty to protect the inherent rights of unborn children.

 |Support|
 |---|